ElMassimo/resourcerer/README.md

 ### Comparison with [decent_exposure](https://github.com/voxdolo/decent_exposure).

-SingularResource is shamelessly extracted from [decent exposure](https://github.com/voxdolo/decent_exposure), it attempts to be more predictable by focusing on finding a resource and assigning attributes, and discarding completely the view exposure part.
+Resourcerer is heavily inspired on [decent exposure](https://github.com/voxdolo/decent_exposure), it attempts to be more predictable by focusing on finding a resource and assigning attributes, and discarding completely the view exposure part.

 #### Similarities
 Both allow you to find or initialize a resource and assign attributes, removing the boilerplate from most CRUD actions.

 #### Differences
-SingularResource does not expose an object to the view in any way, scope the query to a collection method if defined, nor deal with collections.
+Resourcerer does not expose an object to the view in any way, scope the query to a collection method if defined, nor deal with collections.

 ### Special Thanks
-Singular Resource is heavily based on [decent_exposure](https://github.com/voxdolo/decent_exposure).
+Resourcerer was inspired by [decent_exposure](https://github.com/voxdolo/decent_exposure).